virtio-win/virtio-win-pkg-scripts/README.md

 These are support files for building the .vfd images for windows.
 These files are copies of files from the kvm-guest-drivers-windows git repo mentioned above.

-### tests/

-Compare two runs of the output .zip, .rpm, or directory with ./tests/compare-output.py, see the --help output for details.